Saving new entries

 }

-Fixing TypeScript errors
+Addressing TypeScript errors

-If we hover over this error, we're going to see that data
+If we hover over the data

 import { PrismaClient } from "@prisma/client";